 Instead, focus on skin-soothing oils that also have fragrances you love.
 Some great options to consider are

 - Roman chamomile (Matricaria recutita)

 - Cypress (Cupressus sempervirens)

 - Ylang ylang (Cananga odorata), just one drop will do with this one

 If you need to know if an essential oil is safe to add to your bathwater, I recommend checking the book The Encyclopedia of Essential Oils by Julia Lawless.
 It’s an easy-to-understand reference book and will tell you if an essential oil is potentially sensitizing or irritating.
 I consider it a must-have!

-How to Take an Epsom Salt Bath with Essential Oils, The Easy Way
+The Easy Way to Take an Epsom Salt Bath with Essential Oils

 Now that you understand why you can’t just add essential oils to your bathwater or even to your Epsom salt first, and you also know why it’s so important to safely dilute them before adding to the bath, it’s time to share my favorite (read: the easiest) way to get the job done.

 You won’t have to hunt for a specialty bath or shower gel.

 You won’t end up with a slick oil ring on your bathtub.